The British 6th Airborne Division is established in May

 Light Regiment Royal Artillery (75mm cannons), three anti-tank

-and anti-aircraft battery’s and Royal Engineers. are also
+and anti-aircraft battery’s and Royal Engineers are also added

 While the American airborne divisions cover the western